palantir/gradle-baseline/docs/java-style-guide/readme.md

 Static imports of project-specific methods limit readability as they obfuscate method provenance.
-Static imports are thus discouraged with the exception of folklore methods such as Guava `Preconditions`, and Apache Commons Lang3 `Validate`.
+Static imports are thus discouraged with the exception of folklore methods such as `Collectors`, Guava `Preconditions`, and Apache Commons Lang3 `Validate`.

 ### Class declaration